BOTSpencer/Spotify-Local-Music-Importer/README.md

 ## Limitations
 - The script is limited to importing a maximum of 9999 tracks due to Spotify's API restrictions.
-- Special characters in MP3 filenames are removed during the search process.[1]
+- Special characters in MP3 filenames are removed during the search process.

 ## Version
 This is version 1.0 of the script, and it is still in development.
+Feedback is also appreciated!